nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Edit Appointment Priority Feature - `prioritizeappt`

 The priority feature is similar to the edit for `Appointment` but specifically changes the appointment's priority to one of the `Priority` values.
-The `Priority` enums handles convert enum to reader friendly feedback of priority level, and static `Priority#getFromDisplayName()` method to handle case-insensitive string to enum conversion.
+The `Priority` enum values provide the display name of the enum denoting priority level, and the static `Priority#getFromDisplayName()` method handles the case-insensitive String to enum conversion.
-The original `Appointment` also extended with additional constructor with attribute priority, and set `Priority` is done by creating new appointment by method `Appointment#withPriority()` which keep its immutability.

 ### Date Time Input Parsing

 The app accepts multiple date and time formats to make it easier for users to input.
 This functionality is implemented by the `DateUtil` class, supported by the `commons.util.datetimeparser` package.